 John: Mmm, but I wouldn't have it.
 I stuck up for you.

 Millie: I knew I could rely on you.

-- The hidden-camera prank show I Get That a Lot takes this Up to Eleven by having actual celebrities pretend to be workers in everyday establishments like clothing stores, hot-dog stands and fast-food restaurants.
-Customers usually immediately recognise them, but the celebrities play along by pretending that they merely look like...themselves.
+- The hidden-camera prank show I Get That a Lot takes has actual celebrities pretend to be workers in everyday establishments like clothing stores, hot-dog stands and fast-food restaurants.
+Customers usually immediately recognize them, but the celebrities play along by pretending that they merely look like... themselves.

-- Happens in The Bible, making this one Older Than Feudalism.
-Peter is in the courtyard the morning after Jesus' arrest, and has people coming up to him recognizing him as a disciple of Jesus.
+- In The Bible, Peter is in the courtyard the morning after Jesus' arrest, and has people coming up to him recognizing him as a disciple of Jesus.
 This leads to Peter's famous denial of Christ.

 - Vampire: The Masquerade Bloodlines has a more personal variant: the vampire player character is recognized by an old friend from their living days, and has to convince her she's mistaken in order to preserve the Masquerade.
 It's a sobering reminder of the life that's been stripped from them... unless the player character is a Cloudcuckoolander Malkavian, in which case they can convince her that they're actually her long-lost pet turtle instead.

 - Urban legend holds that Albert Einstein would sometimes be approached in the street by people curious to meet him, but he responded with Never Heard That One Before.

 - A similar story is told about Walt Disney, taking it further by adding "That son-of-a-bitch?
 I'd punch his lights out if I could".
 As Mr. Disney would of course never swear or threaten violence against anyone, his identity would be very successfully disguised.